Of all the questions surrounding UW’s Joe Tryon, perhaps the biggest is how high he could go in the NFL draft

 “And then I saw him run,” Bennett recalled, “and it was like, ‘Oh … my … God, we cannot put this kid on the offense line.’”

 Tryon was a natural defensive end, and Bennett was intrigued by Tryon’s potential at tight end — and he immediately became Hazen’s best offensive weapon.
 Of Tryon’s 33 receptions his senior season, 11 went for touchdowns for a team that finished with a 2-8 record.
-(It is believed that Tryon will be the first Hazen graduate drafted into the NFL.)

 “He had never caught a pass in his career before then,” Bennett said.
 “We put him in the slot quite a bit, and he was a matchup problem for everyone.
 He was a man among boys, and even then, he was just scratching the surface.”

-That is the growing sentiment in NFL circles too.
+That is the growing sentiment in NFL circles, too.
 Bennett says he’s fielded calls from about a dozen NFL teams doing routine background checks on Tryon — Tampa Bay has shown strong interest — and the consensus is Tryon’s raw upside is vast.

 “His best football is ahead of him,” Bennett said.